Lu-Tze-Jr/socks-proxy-helper/README.md

 I've chosen to define my handful of SOCKS proxies all using the same portnumber, which has the drawback of only allowing one active proxy at a time.
 But as the scripts provided here helps you opening a SOCKS proxy really fast, swapping between them isn't really an issue anymore.
 And it makes the browser configuration simpler as well.

-## Working with a dedicated browser for SOCKS access

-I've ended up using FireFox for accessing web resources via SOCKS, as it has a clean and simple setup for proxy use.
+I've ended up using FireFox as a dedicated browser for accessing web resources via SOCKS, as it has a clean and simple setup for proxy use.
 Once configured for using my preferred port, it's done.
-Swapping proxies under FireFox's nose is something the browser is ignorant about, it will happily connect via whatever is connected on the configured SOCKS port.
+Swapping proxies under FireFox's nose is something the browser is ignorant about, it will happily connect via whatever is at the other end of the configured SOCKS port.

 ## The scripts

 ### find-socks-proxies.sh

-A short bash script, using **awk** and some filters to list the host names of any SOCKS proxies you have defined locally.
+A short bash script, using `awk` and some filters to list the host names of any SOCKS proxies you have defined locally.

 ### socks-proxy.sh